smart-data-models/dataModel.Transportation/TransportStation/doc/spec_ES.md

       x-ngsi:
         type: Property
     dateLastReported:
       description: A timestamp which denotes the last time when the device successfully reported data.
-Date and time in an ISO8601 UTCformat
+Date and time in an ISO8601 UTC format
       format: date-time
       type: string
       x-ngsi: